lequietriot/RuneScape-MIDI-Player-Suite/README.md

 # RuneScape MIDI Player
-With this tool, choose any MIDI file and hear it in any of the Old RuneScape Soundfonts.
-(Higher quality audio than in-game!)
+With this tool, you can hear any MIDI file in the RuneScape SoundBanks!
+You can also choose to use any custom SoundFonts.

-Setup instructions:
+Setup instructions (Custom SoundFont):
 1. In the File tab, you want to load a MIDI file.
 It can be any MIDI.
-2. Next, you want to go to the Preferences tab and set a default soundfont.
-It can be any soundfont as well.
+2. Next, you want to go to the Preferences tab and set a default SoundFont.
+It can be any SoundFont as well.

-Since you set the preference for your soundfont, it should remember what you wanted when you re-open the application!
+Since you set the preference for your SoundFont, it should remember what you wanted when you re-open the application!

+Setup instructions (Official SoundBank):
+1. In the File tab, you want to load a RuneScape cache.
+These are typically found online, or if you play Old School RuneScape, it can be found in your user home folder under the path "jagexcache/oldschool/LIVE".
+2. Now, you can simply go to the File tab again and load a MIDI file.
+3. Lastly, you can go to the Tools tab, and Test the MIDI with your selected SoundBank, using the cache.

 # Credits/Thanks